-Shareholders

-As making investments is a significant part of our group's activity we understand the importance to shareholders of a sustainable, transparent and well governed approach to tax.
+Shareholders As making investments is a significant part of our group's activity we understand the importance to shareholders of a sustainable, transparent and well governed approach to tax.
 A sustainable and well governed approach to tax reduces the risk of adverse impact on after-tax profits as a result of unexpected tax costs either through lower profits before tax from higher non-corporate income taxes borne, or a higher corporate income tax expense.
 A sustainable and well governed approach to tax reduces the risk of an adverse impact on shareholder value from damage to the group's customer brand and reputation as a result of perceived inappropriate tax behaviour.
 We appreciate that shareholders want to understand the drivers of a group's tax position, and how the group manages them.
-We are transparent on our tax affairs and voluntarily disclose information on tax, in addition to that required by applicable legislation or regulation.
+We are transparent in our tax affairs and voluntarily disclose information on tax, in addition to that required by applicable legislation or regulation.
+Tax authorities All of our businesses interact with HMRC and/or the tax authorities of the jurisdictions in which they operate.

-Tax authorities

-All of our businesses interact with HMRC and/or the tax authorities of the jurisdictions in which they operate.
 We understand that tax authorities need to understand our businesses' existing and new transactions and how we manage the tax obligations arising from them, to assess whether we have fully complied with applicable tax laws.
 We aim to have an open and transparent approach with each tax authority to achieve this.
 Where tax authorities such as HMRC operate a cooperative compliance approach with taxpayers, we aim to build effective relationships with them on the basis of regular, real-time dialogue.
 We will openly discuss new and complex tax positions with tax authorities and we will be transparent about our tax risk management and governance procedures.
 Where tax authorities take a different approach we seek to respond to their queries in a timely, effective and appropriate manner.
 Occasionally HMRC's or another tax authority's interpretation of tax legislation affecting our businesses does not agree with ours.
 We aim to resolve these differences though constructive dialogue with the tax authority.
 Only if, exceptionally, we cannot reach agreement with a tax authority and our position is validated by external advice, or where it is an industry-wide issue, will we progress a matter to a relevant tax tribunal or court.

-Customers

-We understand that our customers' decisions to take out and hold insurance policies or investment products with us may be influenced by their perception of us a socially responsible business, which pays tax where it is due.

-Employees

-We understand the importance of our employees' perception of us a socially responsible business, which pays tax where it is due.

-Wider society

-We understand that other groups and individuals with no direct connection to our businesses have an interest in how we manage our tax affairs.
-We work with a range of non-governmental organisations, such as Responsible 100, who act as our 'critical friends' to discuss how our tax behaviour is perceived by wider civil society.

-In addition the tax disclosures in our annual report and this accompanying tax supplement we provide additional tax disclosures in our Corporate and Social Responsibility report and on the Investors section of our group website.
+Customers We understand that our customers' decisions to take out and hold insurance policies or investment products with us may be influenced by their perception of us as a socially responsible business, which pays tax where it is due.
+Employees We understand the importance of our employees' perception of us as a socially responsible business, which pays tax where it is due.
+Wider society We understand that other groups and individuals with no direct connection to our businesses have an interest in how we manage our tax affairs.
+We work with a range of non-governmental organisations, such as Responsible 100, who act as our 'critical friends' to discuss how our tax behaviour is perceived by the wider society.
+In addition to the tax disclosures in our annual report and this accompanying tax supplement we provide additional tax disclosures in our corporate and social responsibility report and on the Investors section of our group website.

-Registered office: One Coleman Street, London EC2R 5AA T 020 3124 2000 F 020 3124 2500 www.legalandgeneralgroup.com

-Legal & General Group Plc is a holding company, subsidiary undertakings of which are authorised and regulated by the Financial Conduct Authority and/or Prudential Regulation Authority, as appropriate.
+Registered office: One Coleman Street, London EC2R 5AA T 020 3124 2000 F 020 3124 2500 Legal & General Group Plc is a holding company, subsidiary undertakings of which are authorised and regulated by the Financial Conduct Authority and/or Prudential Regulation Authority, as appropriate. www.legalandgeneralgroup.com FULL ANNUAL REPORT You can download the annual report from our reporting centre: legalandgeneralgroup.com/ investors/reporting-centre \bigcirc